Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Introduction

-For trimap-needed matting, its accuracy is paramount, which gives the credit to auxiliary trimap that makes relation modeling between known and unknown areas possible.
-The trimap provides deterministic foreground, unknown, and background regions within image, which helps narrow down alpha matte estimation to unknown region and reset pixel values of known region.
+For trimap-needed matting, its accuracy is paramount, which gives the credit to auxiliary trimap.
+The trimap provides deterministic foreground, unknown, and background regions of image, which narrows down matte estimation to unknown region and reset pixel values of known region.
+Besides, the manual creation of trimap is painstaking, which diminishes its application potential.
 Hence, trimap quality is one significant factor that can affect matting performance.
-Besides, as accurate trimap-needed matting is, the manual creation of trimap is painstaking, which causes its less powerful application potential.
-One possible workaround in practice is a general automatic trimap generation method, that is, target foreground items are roughly extracted by semantic segmentation and then processed by image dilation/erosion.
-Regarding this way, the quality of semantic segmentation has a dominant influence on corresponding trimap, similar to what trimap is to matte.
+One possible workaround is a general automatic trimap generation method, that is, target foreground items are roughly extracted by semantic segmentation and then processed by image dilation/erosion.
+Regarding this way, semantic segmentation quality has a dominant influence on corresponding trimap, similar to what trimap is to matte.

-From the above-mentioned problems, it is obvious that \textbf{trimap-needed matting (mentioned trimap generation method) has a trimap (foreground segmentation) quandary}.
-Mainly focusing on single-category matting, previous methods attempt to solve these puzzles by exploring refining trimap to boost matting results~\cite{shen2016deep,cai2019disentangled}, employing implicit trimap to assist human/animal matting without trimap input~\cite{chen2018semantic,zhang2019late,li2020end}, and coupling coarse annotated data with fined one to promote human matting~\cite{liu2020boosting}, which \textbf{are hard to generalize to comprehensive data and usually require salient single-category object}.
+From the above-mentioned problems, it is obvious that \textbf{trimap-needed matting (resp., mentioned trimap generation method) has a trimap (resp., foreground segmentation) quandary}.
+Although previous methods attempt to solve these puzzles, they mainly focus on single-category matting by exploring refining trimap to boost matting results~\cite{shen2016deep,cai2019disentangled}, employing implicit trimap to assist human/animal matting without trimap input~\cite{chen2018semantic,zhang2019late,li2020end}, and coupling coarse annotated data with fined one to promote human matting~\cite{liu2020boosting}, which \textbf{are hard to generalize to comprehensive data and usually require salient single-category object}.